 Eliminate duplicate data.

-Without a SSOT, separate teams may track the same information without even realizing it.
-SSOT removes the risk of duplicate data for more efficient use of storage resources while still ensuring both groups have access to this information.
+SSOT eliminates duplicate data, optimizing storage resources while ensuring both teams have access to the information.
 This integration of data also prevents teams from drawing different conclusions if one dataset is more recent or more complete than the other, which improves data quality.

 With an SSOT approach, team members no longer have to pull data from multiple sources to build reports.
 Analysts and stakeholders spend less time collecting data and more time finding new insights and drawing conclusions.